Skip to content

 Why publish this

-Opaque scoring defeats the trust-layer pitch.
+A score nobody can check is just a claim with a number on it.
 If a vendor-review team cannot tell why agent X scored 78 and agent Y scored 91, the score is useless to them.
 We publish the methodology in full so that:

 • Operators can see exactly which signals to improve to raise their grade.